mcsorkun/Chemical-Space-Visualization/README.md

-# Chemical Space Visualization
+# Chemical Space Visualization for Materials
-A simple code for visualization of chemical space of give material dataset.
-The code requires two columns from datasets (formula and prototype).
-Prototypes define the structure of materials (like space-groups).
+A simple code for the visualization of chemical space of a given material dataset.
+The code requires two columns (formula and prototype) from the dataset.
+Prototypes are categorical references of structures (like space-groups).

 ![alt text](https://raw.githubusercontent.com/mcsorkun/Chemical-Space-Visualization/master/images/chemical_space.png)